CaptJaybles/SynologyLLM/README.md

     /continue

+  5) added prompt override

+    /override

-  5) If system runs to low on memory the model with suspend out of RAM until it is back down again, adjust for your own PC Im using a 8GB laptop and thats what the default settings are setup for (to disable set both HIGH_MEMORY and LOW_MEMORY to 100)
+  6) If system runs to low on memory the model with suspend out of RAM until it is back down again, adjust for your own PC Im using a 8GB laptop and thats what the default settings are setup for (disabled by default HIGH_MEMORY and LOW_MEMORY are set to 100)

+TODO

+  1) Add support for message queue so more than one person can use service at a time

+  2) Anything else I or anybody else can help with